 Long-term (i.e. ten-year) industry employment projections produced by the Employment Security Department are for a 1.4 percent average annual nonfarm growth rate from 2015-2025 for the four-county South Central WDA (i.e., Kittitas, Klickitat, Skamania and Yakima) and for a 1.5 percent growth rate for Washington state.

 Current labor force and unemployment statistics are available on the Labor area summaries page.

 Between 2016 and 2017 in Yakima County:

-- Not seasonally adjusted unemployment rate declined from 8.6 to 8.0 percent, a six-tenths percentage point contraction.
+- Not seasonally adjusted unemployment rate edged downwards from 8.1 to 8.0 percent, a one-tenth percentage point contraction.
 Washington state’s unemployment rate dipped by two-tenths of a point (from 5.6 percent in 2015 to 5.4 percent in 2016).

 When evaluating recent current labor force trends in Yakima County, it is also helpful to look at the bigger picture (i.e., what’s going on in Washington state).
 Washington's CLF expanded by 89,522 residents (a 2.5 percent upturn) from 2016 to 2017.
 The state’s labor force has increased year over year for the past 57 months (February 2014 through October 2018).
 In October 2018, Washington’s CLF tallied 3,823,627 residents versus 3,757.972 in October 2017 equating to 65,655 more Washingtonians in the labor force (up 1.7 percent).